josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

 ### 5. Preparing pamac for the script

+- If you want to see the applications to be installed have a look at the features section at the beginning of the readme
  ```
   - 1. search into gnome apps for an app called add/remove software